 Draw Arc Stud

-Drawn arc stud techniques work with a flux, that is embedded into the stud to clean the metal surface before the joining takes place.
+In order to clean the metal surface before joining, drawn arc stud techniques use an embedded flux.
 It reacts with the contaminating elements in the atmosphere to keep the weld area clean.
 The flux, later on, vaporizes when it feels the arc heat.

 Short Arc Stud Welding